Performative Learning Theory: Generalization Bounds on Performative Predictions

 \textbf{Structural insight:} In this worst case, the sample \enquote{deceives} you by producing \textit{self-fulfilling} performative effects, while the population acts in a \textit{self-negating} way.
-In other words, RERM corresponds to fitting self-fulfilling models here, creating an empirical echo chamber, which results in models \enquote{far away} from good ones on the population, since the latter reacts in the opposite way.
-Fitting self-fulfilling models means solving with and $b'$ informed by Lemma~\ref{lemma-in-sample-shift} this time.
+In other words, RERM corresponds to fitting self-fulfilling models\footnote{That is, solving $\arg \inf_\theta \inf_{d \in \mathcal{A}'} \mathscr R(d, \theta)$ with $\mathcal{A}' = \{ d : W_p(\widehat{d}_0, d) \leq b' \wedge |\text{supp}(d)| < \infty \}$ and $b'$ informed by Lemma~\ref{lemma-in-sample-shift}.} here, creating an empirical echo chamber, which results in models \enquote{far away} from good ones on the population, since the latter reacts in the opposite way.
 In Example~(A) of routing apps, this means that drivers in San Francisco (the sample) fully trust the app and change their behavior to fulfill the predictions, while Bay Area drivers (the population) do the exact opposite and negate the predictions.